 In general, schools are not responsible for injuries that occur off school grounds, though it is possible.
 In one case, a car in a crosswalk on her way to school hit a student.
 Even though the student was not on school property when she was hit, the court held that the school district was still liable for her injuries.
 The reason for this was that the school knew the crosswalk was dangerous because it did not have any signals.
 Multiple parents and employees had already complained to the school about the crosswalk.
 Because the school knew about the danger and failed to do anything about it, the district was held liable for the student’s injuries even though the accident occurred off school premises.

-If your child was injured at school, you should speak with an experienced personal injury attorney.
+If your child was injured at school, you should speak with an experienced Irvine injury lawyer.
 Your child may be entitled to compensation for his or her injuries.
 The attorney can look at the specific facts of your case and help you decide